VeriorPies/ParrelSync/README.md

 ## Supported Platform
-Currently, ParrelSync supports Windows and macOS editors.
+Currently, ParrelSync supports Windows, macOS and Linux editors.
-Please create a [feature request](https://github.com/VeriorPies/ParrelSync/issues/new/choose) if you want Linux support to be added.
+Please create a [feature request](https://github.com/VeriorPies/ParrelSync/issues/new/choose) if you want support to be added.

 ParrelSync has been tested with the following Unity version.
 However, it should also work with other versions as well.
 * *2020.1.2f1*